Mermaid Message: Humans are Dirty

 - Insects on land, and fish and algae in the ocean, break down debris into smaller particles, eating what they need and leaving the remainder for their fellow microbes to break down further for plant food.

-Animals, birds, fish all over the place use debris for homes and other purposes, each one leaving useful stuff for others.
+Animals, birds, fish all over the world use debris for homes and other purposes, each one leaving useful stuff for others.
 Eventually what's left becomes soil on land and in the ocean.

 Humans leave useful stuff too, but in the interests of the human economy, most human products are now made of plastics of some sort.
 Those don't break down all the way, can seldom be used for padding in animal homes, and can't be eaten.
 Although plastic goods are easier to mold, humans make them to break sooner than they need to, so the owner has no choice but to throw them away.
 Why?

 Human waste has overcome earth's ability to clean itself.
-According to California's Environmental Protection Agency, more than 80,000 acres of lakes and reservoirs, and more than 40,000 miles of California's rivers and streams are impaired by harmful levels of pollution (see article below).
+According to California's Environmental Protection Agency, more than 80,000 acres of lakes and reservoirs, and more than 40,000 miles of California's rivers and streams are impaired by harmful levels of pollution.
 All of those waterways carry their wastes to the ocean.

 Algae are the ultimate cleaners of toxic materials in the ocean, but they can only handle so much.
 There are ocean microbes that eat plastic, but with all the plastic in the ocean, they can't eat it fast enough.
-With humans feeding all kinds of chemicals into the ocean, the algae are proliferating and taking over (just like humans).
-Massive mats of algae use up oxygen the rest of ocean life needs to breathe, suffocating the food required by mermaids and other ocean mammals for their own lives.
+With humans feeding all kinds of chemicals into the ocean, the algae are proliferating and taking over.
+Massive mats of algae use up oxygen the rest of the ocean life needs to breathe, suffocating the micro-foods and spawn required by ocean mammals and fish to grow and be healthy.

 The Effect of Plastic Breaking Down in the Ocean